 4. Remove configuration files

 app.yaml file is an App Engine artifact not used with Cloud Functions so delete it now.
-If you don't or forget to do this, there is no harm since Cloud Functions won't use it.
+If you don't or forget to do this, there is no harm as Cloud Functions doesn't use it.
 That's the only configuration change as

-requirements.txt should stay identical to that from Module 2.
+requirements.txt stays identical to what it is from Module 2.

-If you happen to be porting a Python 2 App Engine app to Python 3 at the same time, also delete
+If you're also porting a Python 2 App Engine app to Python 3, delete

-appengine_config.py as well as any lib folder you might still have.
-They are older App Engine artifacts and unused in Python 3 App Engine.
+lib folder if you have one.
+They are App Engine artifacts unused in the Python 3 runtime.

 5. Modify application files

 main.py, so all necessary changes to move to Cloud Functions occur in this file.